molpopgen/libsequence/REVISION_HISTORY.md

+# libsequence revision history

-# What this document implies
+## What this document implies

 This document lists major changes between tags/releases of libsequence.
 The following caveat is important: